-One of the difficulties in running a website is hitting what I refer to as the “saturation point” of its traffic.
-The saturation point, as I define it, is the stage where traffic has plateaued and shows no signs of growth — despite your efforts.
+One of the challenges in running a website is hitting what I refer to as the “saturation point” of its traffic.
+The saturation point, as I define it, is when traffic has plateaued and shows no signs of growth — despite your efforts.

-If you believe your site is at saturation point already then you may need to make a decision:
+If you believe your traffic is at saturation point then you may need to make a decision:

-- Devote more resources to marketing, in pursuit of increased traffic.
+- Devote more resources to marketing in pursuit of increasing it.

-- Aim to maintain current levels of performance, and shift focus onto new objectives or projects.
+- Shift your focus onto new objectives or projects.